 How to Properly Size and Fit a Helmet

 The Nina/Nino comes in extra-small (XS) and small (S) sizes.
 The XS fits a head circumference of 18 7/8″ to 20 1/4″ and the S a circumference of 20 1/4″ to 21 1/2″.
 The helmet pictured in this review is a size small and is being worn by a six-year-old tester.
-The video below from Bern demonstrates how to correctly measure your head circumference as well as determine if a helmet fits properly.
+Our Kids Bike Helmet Sizes and Fit Guide will show you how to get a proper fit through correctly measuring your head circumference as well as determine if a helmet fits properly.